eshayamani/ScratchQL/README.md

 - In your terminal, type 'mysql --host=34.27.128.43 --user=root --password'
     - when prompted for password, type in pl
     - you are now in our cloud mysql server
+    - YOU WILL ONLY BE ALLOWED TO CONNECT ON THE CHAPMAN CAMPUS WIFI, if for some reason you need to connect from elsewhere we would need to add your public IP address to the network confuguration of the cloud server.
 - To connect to the sakila database, type 'USE sakila;'
     - If you want to check to make sure you are in the database, type: 'SHOW TABLES;'
 ### Generate a Query